pgeu/pgeu-system/docs/confreg/sponsors.md

    numbers sorting first in the list.

 Claim prompt
-:  A n optional popup prompt that will be shown to the user when claiming the benefit.
+:  An optional popup prompt that will be shown to the user when claiming the benefit.

 Claim deadline